hazelcast/hazelcast-simulator/README.md

 ```

 The simplest thing you can do is to make a file '~/ec2.identity' containing your access key.
 And another
 file '~/ec2.credential' containing your secret key.
-The reason why need to create files instead of just
+The reason why you need to create files instead of just
 setting the values in this the stabilizer.properties, is security: it is too easy to share your credentials
-with the outside world.
+with the outside world and now you can safely add the stabilizer.properties file in your source repo or
+share it with other people.

 ### Setup public/private-key